Leanne2603/T3A2_Full_Stack-App_-Part-A-/README.md

 #### User Stories

-## Persona
-* **Business Owner:**
-    * Larry is a sole trader who is managing his own lawn care business which includes managing all the bookings.
-Due to an increase in bookings, Larry is wanting to enlist in a secure online booking system to help him manage both existing and incoming bookings.
-Larry is not technically savvy, therefore; he needs a booking system which is easy to use which also allows him to retrieve the bookings for a specific day and which allows him to reschedule recurring bookings.
-As Larry is a small business, he only services the Brisbane metro area so he does not want a customer to book outside of the areas he services.
-As Larry is a mobile business, he needs a website that is easy to access on a mobile or tablet.
-Larry currently posts his work on social media platforms such as Facebook and Instagram so he would like customers to be able to access these websites from his business website.
-* **Customer:**
-    Larry has received feedback from a couple of his current customers on how he can improve his services:
-    * Carole is a night shift worker and struggles to make bookings during business hours, therefore; it is convenient for Carole to make bookings online during her breaks.
-Carole also likes to know an estimate as to what the cost of the service will be and sometimes waiting for a quote can take some time, therefore; she is more likely to book through a business where she can get a cost up front.
-Carole does not have a desktop computer or tablet, therefore; she needs a mobile friendly website in order to make a booking.
-    * Daisy is an elderly customer of Larry's.
-She does have access to a desktop computer and can use the internet, however; she is not the best at technology so she needs a simple and easy to use website which does not require too much effort to navigate.

 **User Stories**
 * As a customer, I want to be able to complete a booking form so that I can make a booking for a lawn service
 * As a customer, I want to be able to contact the company so that I can confirm/cancel my appointment